 COVID-19 visiting restrictions

-All visitors will be provided with a hospital-grade surgical mask on entry - please make sure you wear this over your nose and mouth at all times.
+Where you are required to wear a mask, all visitors will be provided with a hospital-grade surgical mask – please make sure you wear this over your nose and mouth at all times.

 Please do not visit if you have symptoms of COVID-19, including a:

 - Loss or change to your sense of smell or taste.